JUSTINMKAUFMAN/WelcomeWindow/README.md

 ## License

-TopDrawer is available under the MIT license.
+WelcomeWindow is available under the MIT license.
 See the LICENSE file for more info.